 Even if you don’t like to share, there are two other reasons why you want to create OPML files.

-- These can be backup files if something happens to your feed reader.
+- These can be backup files if something happens to your feed reader or podcast app.
 (Think back to Google Reader closing down.)
-The file retains your feed information so you don’t need to re-enter it.
+The file retains your feed information, so you don’t need to re-enter it.

 - If you ever want to try another reader, the OPML file is essential.
-All you need to do is to import the file into your new reader and you’re set to go.
+All you need to do is to import the file into your newsreader, and you’re set to go.